-The initial public offering price of the common stock has been arbitrarily determined and bears no relationship to any objective criterion of value.
+The offering price of the common stock has been arbitrarily determined and bears no relationship to any objective criterion of value.
 The price does not bear any relationship to our assets, book value, historical earnings or net worth.
 No valuation or appraisal has been prepared for our business.

 Prior to this offering, there has been no public market for our shares.
-The initial public offering price was determined through negotiations between us and Aegis Capital Corp., as representative of the underwriters.
-The factors considered in determining the initial public offering price included, among others, our future prospects and those of our industry in general, sales, earnings and certain of our other financial operating information in recent periods, and the market prices of securities and certain financial and operating information of companies engaged in activities similar in which we engage.
+The public offering price will be determined through negotiations between us and Aegis Capital Corp., as representative of the underwriters.
+The factors to be considered in determining the public offering price may include our future prospects and those of our industry in general, sales, earnings and certain of our other financial operating information in recent periods, and the market prices of securities and certain financial and operating information of companies engaged in activities similar to those we engage in.
+The estimated public offering price range set forth on the cover page of this preliminary prospectus is subject to change as a result of market conditions and other factors.

-We cannot assure you that the initial public offering price will correspond to the price at which the shares will trade in the public market subsequent to the offering or that an active trading market for the shares will develop and continue after the offering.
+We cannot assure you that the public offering price will correspond to the price at which the shares will trade in the public market subsequent to the offering or that an active trading market for the shares will develop and continue after the offering.